-In the Village Record of August 14, 1840 Daniel Nields a local cabinetmaker advertised ready-made coffins and undertaking.
+In the Village Record of August 14, 1840, a local cabinetmaker named Daniel Nields advertised ready-made coffins and undertaking.

-At the death of Daniel Nields in 1872 his son, Theodore, ran the family business for the next 11 years.
-At his death, Theodore’s widow, Clara Oram Nields, continued to operate the business until 1885 when John Thorp purchased the business and moved it across the street to 21 South High.
-As the business continued cabinet making diminished and funeral directing became more specialized.
+At the death of Daniel Nields in 1872, his son, Theodore, ran the family business for the next 11 years.
+Thereafter, Theodore’s widow, Clara Oram Nields, continued it's operations until 1885.
+John Thorp then purchased the business and moved it across the street to 21 South High.
+As the business continued, cabinetmaking diminished and funeral directing became more specialized.

 In 1928, the business was moved to 101 South Church Street.
-In 1930, Harold A. Famous who had been associated with the business since 1926 purchased the business and continued to operate it until his death in 1961.
-Sarah Famous, the widow of Harold, operated the business for a number of years.
+In 1930, Harold A. Famous purchased the business and continued to operate it until his death in 1961.
+Sarah Famous, the widow of Harold, operated the business for a number of years thereafter.

 In January of 2006, the Boyd’s merged and relocated their business to 410 North Church Street with DellaVecchia, Reilly & Smith Funeral Home, Inc. to become DellaVecchia, Reilly, Smith & Boyd Funeral Home, Inc.